Teaching Sustainability Initiative

 • Draft exercises that faculty might use in class(es) and share examples of how other instructors have incorporated sustainability into their courses.

-• Develop opportunities for exploring sustainability on campus through the landscape, buildings, operations, transportation, and UIC’s Climate Action Implementation Plan strategies.
+• Develop opportunities for exploring sustainability on campus through the landscape, buildings, operations, transportation and UIC’s Climate Commitment Action Plan 2024 (CCAP 2024) strategies.

 • Create a cohort of colleagues with similar goals to incorporate sustainability into their teaching.